eatonphil/linode_deploy_experimental/README.md

 $ pip3 install linode_deploy_experimental
 ```

+NOTE: some distributions may require you to explicitly install the TCL `expect` program.

 Set LINODE_APIV3_KEY in your .bashrc or .profile so you don't
 need to specify it each time you run the script.